elliotberry/imagesmusher/readme.md

 ![ha](https://i.ibb.co/LdtzYpF/deepfried-1663466964672.jpg)

-my version of imagemin-cli. should "just work"
+my version of imagemin-cli. should "just work".
+You can't edit any plugins because I'm not very nice.

-imsmush